 If an app is not accessible to you, contact the app provider to tell them about your access needs.

-Some apps will use a lot of data if you're using the app when you're out.
-If you're using an app without Wi-Fi, check your settings to find out how much data each app is using.
+Some apps will use a lot of data when you are out.
+If you are using an app without Wi-Fi, check your settings to find out how much data each app is using.

 Some apps that use your location and camera will drain your battery quicker.